ResourceDataInc/Centroid/python/README.md

 # Centroid - Python

-This readme file includes information specific to Python in Centroid.
-Refer to the [primary Centroid document] (../README.md) for general information, including information the JSON configuration file.
+This document includes information specific to Python in Centroid.
+Refer to the [Centroid document] (../README.md) for general information, including information the JSON configuration file.

 ## Installation